 If you choose this option, you would essentially leave the plan intact until you require the income during retirement.
 Unless the manager of the 401k permits, you may be required to transfer the 401k to an IRA.
-If you are over the age of 59.5, you would see a 20% withholding tax on your distributions.
+If you are over 59.5, you will see a 20% withholding tax on your distributions.
 If you are under this age threshold, there would be an additional 10% penalty tax unless you meet certain conditions.
-There would be no real tax implications on the earnings within the plan until you begin to make withdrawals.
+There would be no real tax implications on the earnings within the plan until you begin to withdraw.
 In Canada, the Canada Revenue Agency (CRA) would typically tax you on an IRA if the USA’s Internal Revenue Service (IRS) takes a similar position, which normally happens once you start withdrawals.

 Choosing to leave the plan as is in the US can also lead to other challenges.
 Many investment firms and brokerages will not allow an investment account (retirement account or otherwise) to be held by a non-resident.
-You will need to open an investment account with either a discount/online broker or a full service investment firm before terminating your US residency.
-If you wait until you have moved to Canada to secure investment accounts and initiate transfers of IRAs, it may be cumbersome although not impossible.
+Before terminating your US residency, you must open an investment account with either a discount/online broker or a full-service investment firm.
+If you wait until you have moved to Canada to secure investment accounts and initiate transfers of IRAs, it may be cumbersome, although not impossible.
 Unlike some Canadian investment firms, US investment firms are very reluctant to have an investment/retirement account held by a non-resident of the US.

 This option is perhaps the least favored.
-There is no compelling reason why you should redeem your IRA and cash out the plan, unless you are in desperate need of cash.
-For the vast majority of individuals it just doesn’t make sense from either an investment management or tax perspective.
+There is no compelling reason to redeem your IRA and cash out the plan unless you desperately need cash.
+For most individuals, it just doesn’t make sense from an investment management or tax perspective.

 This option is only truly relevant for those old enough to consider retirement.
-While resident in Canada, retirement distributions from your US based 401K will be subject to US withholding tax.
-The distribution will also be declared as a foreign pension in Canada by CRA.
-Consult a qualified crossborder tax professional to ensure proper reporting of such foreign income and to optimize use of foreign tax credits.
+While resident in Canada, retirement distributions from your US-based 401K will be subject to US withholding tax.
+CRA will also declare the distribution as a foreign pension in Canada.
+Consult a qualified cross-border tax professional to ensure proper reporting of such foreign income and to optimize the use of foreign tax credits.

-A 401k is an employer sponsored defined contribution (DC) retirement arrangement.
-If contributions were made by your employer while you were a resident of US, you will be allowed to make a lump-sum transfer from your 401k.
-Specifically, you will be able to transfer a 401k to a rollover IRA (employer permitting) and then transfer the IRA to a Canadian RRSP.
+A 401k is an employer-sponsored defined contribution (DC) retirement arrangement.
+If your employer made contributions while you were a resident of the US, you will be allowed to make a lump-sum transfer from your 401k.
+Specifically, you can transfer a 401k to a rollover IRA (employer permitting) and then transfer the IRA to a Canadian RRSP.

 In more detail, the transfer of a 401k ultimately to an RRSP usually occurs as follows:

-1. Open a Rollover IRA account with an investment firm capable of crossborder investment management.
+1. Open a Rollover IRA account with a firm capable of cross-border investment management.

-3. Withdraw all of the IRA as a Canadian resident (you will be assessed 20% withholding tax, possibly reduced to 15%).
-If you are under 59.5 years, there will be an additional 10% penalty which is not recoverable.
+3. Withdraw all of the IRA as a Canadian resident (you will be assessed a 20% withholding tax, possibly reduced to 15%).
+If you are under 59.5 years, an additional 10% penalty will not be recoverable.